mr-manuel/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 systemctl enable mandos.service --now
 ```

-Now you can reboot your encrypted client and it will unlock your encrypted root filesystemautomatically.
+Now you can reboot your encrypted PVE host and it will unlock the encrypted root filesystem automatically.

 # Enable LUKS for other disks/partitions